ArmynC/ArminC-AutoExec/.github/README.md

 > The buy-binds layout in CS2 has changed.
 Be aware that you should modify the in-game loadout as indicated.

 > [!NOTE]
-> The crosshair is primarily designed and intended for 1920x1080 resolution.
-For distinct ones, the experience may vary.
+> The crosshair is primarily designed for a 1920x1080 resolution.
+Otherwise, the experience may vary.

 ## Updating